PFA backs Plymouth Argyle plan to repay players

 Plymouth Argyle bidder James Brent has reached agreement with the Professional Footballers' Association about paying back players wages.

-Players and staff have not been paid fully since November 2010 due to the League Two club's
+Players and staff have not been paid fully since November 2010 due to the League Two club's financial problems.

 Under the deal those owed money will get an upfront sum, monthly payments and the rest of the balance after an agreed period of time.